-|Last updated Jan.
-1, 2018|
+|Last updated Apr.
+8, 2018|

 Classes are held for an approximate 33-weeks each year, on Tuesday evenings, from September until

 the middle of May.
 Prospective dancers are welcomed with a Newcomers' Dance at the start of each

 format where beginners, intermediates, and advanced dancers join together for combined warm-

 PSCDS dancers participate regularly in numerous local demonstrations for major civic events.
 These events have included the Dragon Boat Races, the opening of the City's Millennium Park (riverfront site of PSCDS summer dancing in June and July), and the municipal observance of the Queen's Golden Jubilee.
 They have also appeared at the Uxbridge Highland Games/Scottish Festival and have been the annual Robbie Burns entertainment for residents of Peterborough's many retirement communities.